 - Scan the system and browser for security issues and repeat the website opening steps.

-These are some of the possible scenarios that you can check for accessing the website.
-Depending on how you’re allowed to access the website and the possible scenarios mentioned above, you can test the website speed accordingly.
+These are some possible scenarios you can check for accessing the website.
+You can test the website speed depending on how you’re allowed to access the website and the possible scenarios mentioned above.

 There are many other scenarios under which you can write test cases.
 Please feel free to share such scenarios and test cases in the comment.
 And please let your friends in the testing domain know about this website and ask them to comment here.